JedeDChicken/AI_Waste_Segregator/README.md

 *This is actually a component of a bigger project that's still under development (requires funding)

+*There are 3 parts in the codebase (can comment out the docstring for unnecessary parts)...-
+1. Raw model test
+2. Model araining
+3. Model application

 *Documentations and test results at Doc folder

 *Datasets-